GoogleChromeLabs/sw-precache/README.md

 If there's a match, then the URL will be prefetched as-is, without an additional cache-busting URL parameter appended.

-Note: Prior to `sw-precache` v5.0.0, `dontCacheBustUrlsMatching` matched against the entire request URL.
+Note1: Prior to `sw-precache` v5.0.0, `dontCacheBustUrlsMatching` matched against the entire request URL.
 As of v5.0.0, it only matches against the URL's [pathname](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/pathname).

+Note2: If you are using a CDN (e.g. Cloudflare), it's better to set the caching level as [Ignore Query String](https://support.cloudflare.com/hc/en-us/articles/200168256-What-are-Cloudflare-s-caching-levels-): Delivers the same resource to everyone independent of the query string.
+Otherwise, you would encounter a double fetch in the first load.

 _Default_: not set